In this article, we offer our perspective on the top 10 cybersecurity trends.

 The threat of losing government contracts is a surefire way to enforce compliance.

-However, this figure doesn’t come close to covering the costs associated with performing the analysis let alone implement and maintain the required security controls.
+However, this figure doesn’t come close to covering the costs associated with performing the analysis let alone implementing and maintaining the required security controls.

 6. Security Operations Center (SOC) Services Will Grow